 - visual and interaction designers,

-These are in addition to the design architect’s possible collaboration with product managers, business, and technology leads.
-Figure 2.0 was introduced in 2015 as a way to begin articulating the core disciplines associated with the architecture and design of application user interfaces.
-The complete model for digital experience architecture is available on this site.
+In 2015, I introduced a high-level conceptual model to begin articulating the core disciplines associated with the architecture and design of application user interfaces.
+The model for digital experience architecture is available on this site.

 In the enterprise, the design architect role will be filled by seasoned practitioners who are masters at collaboration and have the first-hand experience of a wide variety of team and project engagement scenarios.
 If you need to groom a design architect or have an immediate need, senior practitioners in either information architecture or UX design will be your logical sources for talent.

-- Information Architects are a natural fit as a design architect because they have the requisite skills for evaluating owner objects and modeling the domain and constraints that inform design and engineering.
+- Information Architects are a natural fit as a design architect because they have the requisite skills for evaluating owner objectives, modeling context, and the constraints that inform design and engineering.
 Their attention to detail, clarity, and actionable documentation are precursors to their keen ability to collaborate.
-If they do not have the creative and/or operational prowess to facilitate design exploration, they are highly effective at partnering with design and product leads to ensure solid design execution.
+If they do not have the creative and/or operational prowess to facilitate design visioning, they are highly effective at partnering with design and product leads to ensure solid design execution.

 Please Note: This description of the design architect role is a work in progress.
 Check back for future updates.